realA10001986/Time-Circuits-Display/DIY/README.md

 - Adafruit Mini GPS PA1010D (product id [4415](https://www.adafruit.com/product/4415)) or the
 - Pimoroni P1010D GPS Breakout ([PIM525](https://shop.pimoroni.com/products/pa1010d-gps-breakout?variant=32257258881107))

 or any other MT(K)3333-based GPS receiver, connected through i2c (address 0x10).
+Note that the supply and bus voltage must be 5V.

 The GPS receiver can be used as a source of authoritative time (like NTP) and speed of movement.